riddhi134/Emotion_Detection/README.md

 3. run the gui.py file
 4. upload the image in the gui
 5. click on the Detect button to detect the emotion.

+   If you want the code go to my keggle profile: https://www.kaggle.com/code/riddhisuthar/emotion-detection-model/edit